zihengjackchen/zihengjackchen.com/content/about/index.md

 author = "Ziheng Chen"
 +++

-### MS student in Computer Engineering seeking an internship in software engineering for Summer 2024 (no sponsorship needed)
+### MS student in Computer Engineering
 I am a first-year graduate student pursuing a Master’s in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC).
 I am affiliated with the DEPEND Research Group at UIUC and actively engaged in research.
 My academic interests include autonomous vehicles, machine learning, cloud computing, and computer vision.

 I enjoy exploring new things, whether trying different restaurants or using technology.
 I’m good at spotting problems and trying to make them better.
 I also enjoy taking apart and putting together electronic devices like keyboards, computers, and car radios.

 I listen to podcasts about staying healthy and discovering new music when driving.
 It’s all about having fun and learning new things!

+### Seeking an internship in software engineering for Summer 2024
+I am authorized to work in the US and do not require sponsorship.

 {{< rawhtml >}}
 <br/>